An Introduction to the Degenerate Micro Cube

 Oh, reader, how badly I wanted storm to work here.
 I have long dreamt of a cube where storm is consistently viable and has even matchups against other draftable decks.
 I thought this cube was my chance to make it work, and while I tried every version of Storm I could think of, all fell short.

-To put it another way, in constructed formats, the power of storm decks is in the explosive card advantage they can generate.
-Timetwister or Yawgmoth's Will are so good in storm decks because they draw you tons of cards, and with all your mana-positive spells, you can actually use all of them, often in the same turn.
+To put it another way, in constructed formats, the power of storm decks is partially in the explosive card advantage they can generate.
+Timetwister or Yawgmoth's Will are powerful because they draw you tons of cards, and with all your mana-positive spells, you can actually use all of them, often in the same turn.
 In a format where everyone is playing 15 card decks, the storm deck is relatively much worse off, as it’s super power has been limited more harshly than other strategies.
 Wheel of Fortune always draws your whole deck in this format, but sometimes that’s only two or three cards.

 What about Thassa's Oracle, Laboratory Maniac, and Jace, Wielder of Mysteries?